ReneKand/CyberSecurity-adventures/README.md

 Rewrites as understanding deepens

-That’s intentional.
+That’s intentional and part of this repo.

-👤 About
+## About

-Maintained by René Kandziora
+Maintained by Elijah
 Focus areas: Cyber Security, Software Engineering, and Applied IT Systems